parthkvv/parthkvv/README.md

 </p>
 <h4> Real-time Driver Drowsiness Monitoring</h4>

-A driver drowsiness detector that can identify blinks and yawn through Dlib and a separate subnetwork.
+A driver drowsiness detector that can identify blinks and yawns using Dlib and a separate subnetwork.
 Developed a CNN based on the attention mechanism for eye gaze estimation on the NVGaze dataset.

 [Visit 👉](https://github.com/parthkvv/Real-time_Drowsiness_Detection)